 Public Hearing for Safe Harbor Waivers and Agency Specific Waivers

-The meeting on March 18, 2022 served as the public hearing for Safe Harbor Waivers and Agency Specific Waivers.
-There were four guests at that meeting.
-There were no questions or comments.
+One meeting will serve as the public hearing for Safe Harbor Waivers and Agency Specific Waivers.
+This section will be updated with comments and questions after that meeting.

 Public Hearing